Atigit15/Interview-Prep/README.md

 - Refer to material in ./CS_Fundamental folder

-# Coding Skill
-Your coding skill is measured with 2 things, DSA coding rounds (online assesments and interviews) and your projects, which are discussed in your interviews.
-## DSA
+# DSA
 - [Strivers Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/)
 - Contests and practice on Leetcode and Atcoder
 - CSES problem set
 - Good grasp on time and space complexity

-## Projects
+# Projects
 - 2-3 projects with minimal and clean design (unless you are a designer) and priority zero features.
 - Be sure to deploy your site/app
 - Portflio website to showcase your work.